Tragedy, Fate and Nemesis

 The lack of justice of Tyche, was countered and balanced by her sister Nemesis.
 For, whereas Tyche awarded her blessings indiscriminately, Nemesis was moved by a sense of divine justice.
 Nemesis brought low those that soared too high and humbled those who thought themselves mighty and not cognizant of fate or destiny.

 One way a person could transgress against the Gods in ancient Greece was by an excess of good fortune itself. . .
-Even though a person may be blessed by all the fruits of Tyche or Luck, Nemesis would inevitably create the divine retributive and balancing force that would bring low the offending individual.
+Even though a person may be blessed by all the fruits of Tyche or Luck, Nemesis would inevitably demonstrate the divine retributive and balancing force that would bring low the offending individual.

 The Greeks tell the story of the king of Samos, Polycrates, who became terrified